ivbsoftware/csda1020-lab1/notebooks/load-data-igorb3.md

     dbGetQuery(conn, "select count (*) from events")

 For the analysis we will extract not more than 30K rows from EVENT table randomly using the HQL statement below.
-We skip the rows mising attributes except for the ones not importants and rarely filled like body\_type, color\_slug and stk\_year:
+We skip the rows mising the most important attributes:

 ``` r
 filter <- paste(